NetworkConfiguration/dhcpcd-ui/README.md

 If each part is not specified then the configure will test the system for the needed libraries to build and install it.

+(cariosvg)[https://cairosvg.org/) is used to build the icons from the svg source.
+It's not a runtime dependency.

 ### Notifications

 Notifications are dependant on the chosen platform.